Schools ordered to close over concrete safety fears as some forced to shut entirely

 Schools ordered to close classrooms over concrete safety fears – with some forced to shut entirely

-Schools told to immediately shut buildings at risk of collapse - just days before pupils return from summer holidays
+Schools told to immediately shut buildings at risk of collapse, just days before pupils return from holidays

-Schools in England must shut buildings made with aerated concrete, which is prone to collapse, ministers have announced.

-With pupils returning from their summer holidays imminently, thousands could be forced to start the term online as a “small number” of schools will need to close entirely, a DfE spokesperson told The Independent.

-The Department for Education (DfE) is preparing to outline the number of schools where classrooms will have to be shuttered because of the presence of reinforced autoclaved aerated concrete (RAAC) blocks.
+Education secretary claims employers won’t care about pupils’ A-levels in a decade

+More than 100 schools, nurseries and colleges in England have been ordered to close classrooms and buildings that contain a type of concrete that is prone to collapse, with some forced to shut completely.

+Earlier this week, an educational trust was fined £80,000 after 15 schoolchildren and their teacher were injured when their classroom ceiling collapsed during a lesson.
+Tables and chairs being stored in the attic above fell on fifteen Year 3 pupils, aged between seven and eight, and their teacher when the ceiling fell in at Rosemead Preparatory School in Dulwich, London, in November 2021.

+Similarly, Bradford Council confirmed that at least eight teaching spaces at Crossflatts Primary and Eldwick Primary had closed, with the National Audit Office (NAO) assessing the risk of injury or death from the collapse of a school building as “very likely and critical.”

-“Following careful analysis of new cases, the Department is taking the precautionary and proactive step to change its approach to RAAC in education settings, including schools.
-This decision has been made with an abundance of caution and to prioritise safety of children, pupils, and staff ahead of the start of the new term”, a DfE statement read.
+“Following careful analysis of new cases, the Department is taking the precautionary and proactive step to change its approach to RAAC in education settings, including schools”, a DfE statement read.

+“This decision has been made with an abundance of caution and to prioritise safety of children, pupils, and staff ahead of the start of the new term.”

-Education Secretary Gillian Keegan said telling schools to vacate areas containing reinforced autoclaved aerated concrete (RAAC) is “the right thing to do for both pupils and staff.”
+Education Secretary Gillian Keegan said telling schools to vacate areas containing reinforced autoclaved aerated concrete (RAAC) is “the right thing to do for both pupils and staff”, insisting the plans would “minimise the impact on pupil learning.”

 “Nothing is more important than making sure children and staff are safe in schools and colleges, which is why we are acting on new evidence about RAAC now, ahead of the start of term,” Ms Keegan said in a statement.